Yendall/YouTube-Spam-Classifier/README.md

       * include/DocumentCollection.py: The main parsing class which filters the data and creates a collection of spam documents

-      * include/SupportVectorMachine.py: The main SVM class for the optional extension.
+      * include/SupportVectorMachine.py: The main SVM class.
 Includes feature extraction and classification using a Linear Kernel Support Vector Machine

       * include/Settings.py: A settings file to set up the environment, including NLTK redirection and root folders for data and project referencing